Evaluating a Neural Network#

 Dataset#

 As a first step, we load the MNIST dataset with a preprocessing that converts the images into PyTorch tensors and normalizes their values to the range [0, 1].
-We also create a DataLoader for the training set, and a separate DataLoader for the test set, which we will use for validation.
+We also create separate DataLoaders for the training set, validation set, and test set.

 preprocess = v2.Compose([v2.ToImage(), v2.ToDtype(torch.float32, scale=True)])